It’s 10:25 p.m. on Friday night, and your departing flight is at 5 a.m. the next morning.

 When visiting islands like Hawaii or Costa Rica, expect micro-climates in which local weather on each coast may vary greatly.
 I always pack a waterproof windbreaker.

-Medication & Vaccinations
+Medication and Vaccinations

-Vaccinate at least a month before visiting areas that may pose a health risk.
+Vaccinate at least one month before visiting areas that may pose a health risk.

-Many travel credit cards already include travel insurance so make sure to check your card benefits.
+Many travel credit cards already include travel insurance, so check your card benefits.
 I highly recommend signing up for a travel credit card if you do not already have one.

-Please be mindful of local culture and customs, especially customs around dining and personal space.
+Be mindful of local culture and customs, especially customs around dining and personal space.

 Next time, we will go further in-depth on apps to help you plan travel.